astronomer/astro-docs/cloud/README.md

 Astronomer Cloud runs on a Kubernetes cluster hosted and managed by the Astronomer team.
 Our managed offering abstracts the everyday data engineer from the infrastructure management layer otherwise required to adopt, maintain and grow with Airflow.

-For a detailed breakdown of Astronomer Cloud, refer [here](/cloud/).

 ## Get Started

-Astronomer Cloud's [free 14-day Trial](/trial/) is the best way to get started.
+If you're interested in giving Astronomer Cloud a spin, you can start a free 14-day trial by [reaching out to us here](https://astronomer.io/get-astronomer?ref=docs). is the best way to get started.
 You're welcome to sign up at anytime, no credit card required.

 Once you start your trial, follow our [Cloud Quickstart](/docs/cloud/stable/get-started/quickstart) for guidance.